 Remember that the words are just the wrapping for the gift.
 Our goal, therefore, is to get inside the wrapping and claim the gift.
 We have to go on a journey from just handling the wrapping to actually laying hold of the gift; a journey from merely saying the words to truly embracing their meaning.
 We have already seen Lesson 185 say, “To say these words is nothing.
 But to mean these words is everything.”
 We also have Lesson 284, “I can elect to change all thoughts that hurt.”
 It outlines a five-step process, which I have numbered below:

-This is the truth, at first to be but said and then repeated many times; and next to be accepted as but partly true, with many reservations.
-Then to be considered seriously more and more, and finally accepted as the truth.
-(284.1:5-6)
+Such is the truth—at first to be but said; and then repeated many times; and next to be accepted as but partly true, with many reservations; then to be considered seriously more and more; and finally accepted as the truth.
+(284.1:5)

 Notice how this is just a five-step expansion of “To say these words is nothing.
 But to mean these words is everything.”
 It is a journey from merely repeating words to fully accepting the content of those words.
 And when we have fully accepted their content, when those words are “finally accepted as the truth,” our spiritual journey is done.